 For more than three days, hundreds of coal miners and their allies have been blocking the tracks refusing to allow a load of coal that they mined from leaving the site.

 In early July, Blackjewel, which employs over 1,700 miners nationwide filed for Chapter 11 bankruptcy.
 Without notice from the company, workers’ paycheck bounced this much with many workers being owed as much as $3,000 or $4,000.
+This means that these workers could be facing bankruptcy issues too, especially if they have an outstanding debt that needs to be paid off, this could result in them contacting a Chapter 7 Bankruptcy Attorney Milwaukee firm or a legal firm within their place of residence, so they can get it handled as effectively as possible during this turbulent time with the business.

 Not only did the workers not get paid, but they didn’t even get unemployment benefits.
 The company is in such a state of disarray that none of the workers have received layoff notices needed to collect unemployment benefits.